 The easiest way to reproduce is to click "logout".
 The "new account" remains even adter successful authentication and operations.

-#1 Updated by Christian Kanzian about 4 years ago
+#1 Updated by Christian Kanzian over 4 years ago

 darktable uses your systems password storage backend (gnome keyring or kwallet) to save this login data.
 You need to configure and activated the password storage backend within the preferences.
 It is not active by default!
 Please check if that is true in your case and report back.

-#3 Updated by Pascal de Bruijn almost 4 years ago
+#3 Updated by Pascal de Bruijn about 4 years ago

 - Subject changed from google+ photo account is lost between restarts to pwstorage autodetection